Analysis · Piece 2 · March 2026

 In Emmanwori's own words: "I think that's the dream for any coach, to find a player that can literally do anything.
 Within our scheme, can be physical with tight ends, cover tight ends, cover receivers, cover running backs out of the backfield, whatever they need in one of the most unique defenses in the NFL."

 The hybrid deployment materialized.
 The slot concentration ended up higher than projected (49% actual vs the box-heavy 65% model hybrid), driven in part by Macdonald's specific personnel deployment in 2025.
-His NFL Versatility Score — computed the same way — lands at 87.6, reflecting increased slot concentration versus his college distribution.
+His NFL Versatility Score — computed the same way — lands at 60.8, reflecting increased slot concentration versus his college distribution.
+(Note: this uses the recalibrated formula VS = (1−HHI_raw)×100 × (cov_grade/72.5), which aligns the score to the same scale as the historical comps in the slope chart below.)

 The model projected the right deployment category.
 The specific slot-vs-box weight shifted, which is worth flagging: Macdonald found more slot value from Emmanwori than the model anticipated.
 The college breadth score correctly identified that he could play there — and he did, more than expected.